 Chatting tools and social media platforms

 There exists a multitude of tools and social media platforms that provide chatting and multi-communication channels.
-WhatsApp, Facebook Messenger, and Slack are three examples of tools that are natural to consider used for handling a critical event.
 For a small crisis group, these types of tools may work well, but as they are not built for handling critical events, they will quickly fall short if the crisis escalates, if one or more incidents occur within the critical event, and so on.
 These tools have been built to communicate one-to-one or to a group, via their generic communication interfaces.
 They are, however, not very useful in all other respects of managing a complex situation.
 A simple thing such as maintaining a status board, or to generate documentation and reports will be equally difficult on these platforms as they are with email.

 Video conferencing tools

-Services like Zoom, Teams, and Google Meet are great to communicate fast in real-time and discuss ideas.
+Video conferencing tools are great to communicate fast in real-time and discuss ideas.
+They are easily accessible and many are used to using them.
 They do, however, lack important asynchronous features that are needed in critical event management systems.
 For example, information needs to be stored in external documents when video conferences are used, people who are not present in the video conference must also be updated on the current focus, etc. A stand-alone video conference tool will not be good enough.
 Used in conjunction with other tools, it can be very useful for distributed crisis organizations.

 Critical event management